JackInDaBean/csv-timesheet-calculator/README.md

 Learnt to read the documentation regarding a library before attempting to use it - spent a week writing a long algorithm to sort through two columns simultaneously and grab data from both which was completely unnecessary as already pandas contains a function that does said task.

 Learnt how to use Tkinter to create an incredibly basic GUI window, with buttons - also learnt to use openfile and askfilesavename dialogues to get the user to open and save files through a mouse click as opposed to a command line input.

+Learnt how to sucessefully read in and write out to files of CSV and TXT types.